3 Leadership Hacks to Accelerate Success in an Era of Change

-The phrase, “speed kills,” was coined in an era where, by comparison to today, time seemingly advanced at the pace of my five-mile run—very, very slowly.
-Gone are the days of long-term strategic plans or slow development of big new projects and products.
+The phrase, “speed kills,” was coined in an era where—in comparison to today—time seemingly advanced very slowly.
+Gone are the days of the slow development of big new projects and products.
 While long-term visions are always in style, the roadmap to reaching those lofty destinations unfolds in a series of often disconnected and discontinuous endeavors.
-It is a world of epic quests and continuous leveling up!
+It is a world of epic quests and continuous leveling up.

 Today’s fabulously fast-moving, ever-changing and volatile business environment has changed the context but not the intent of leading and managing.
 As a result, anyone involved in guiding, directing and otherwise responsible for supporting the work, the results and development of others needs to learn to shrink the time-to-performance.